hamersaw/doodle/README.md

 # doodle
 ## OVERVIEW
-Distributed sketch-aligned file system presenting HDFS compatible interface.
+doodle is a distributed sketch-aligned database.
+It also provides a simple extension to present a low-cost, in-memory HDFS emulation interface.

 ## LOGGING
 - __error:__ failures which are unrecoverable